opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration00.md

 **Purpose of This Document**

-This document explains the actions required for migrating an Oracle database to PostgreSQL and provides notes on migration.
+This document explains the actions required for migrating an Oracle database to OpenGauss and provides notes on migration.

 **Intended Readers**

-This guide is intended for persons engaged in migrating an Oracle database to PostgreSQL.
+This guide is intended for persons engaged in migrating an Oracle database to OpenGauss.
 The reader is assumed to have general knowledge of the following:

- - PostgreSQL
+ - OpenGauss
  - Oracle database
  - SQL
  - Linux